A Day in the Life: Billy Button Winemakers During Vintage

 Finishing up for the Day

 Before we know it, it’s 5pm and time to check all the ferments again and manage the cooling.
 The second press load has finished, so our winemakers are emptying the press and giving it a quick clean ready for the next load tomorrow.
-We’re picking the Arneis at Antonello vineyard tomorrow, so John (our jack of all trades) runs the bins out to the vineyard ready for the fruit.
+We’re picking the Arneis at Antonello vineyard tomorrow, so we run the bins out to the vineyard ready for the fruit.

 All that’s left to do before we go home is clean.
 Our high-pressure Karcher is by far the most used piece of equipment in the winery.
 Everything gets a hot wash – tanks, picking bins, the press, the crusher, the concrete pad, and the winery floor.
 We even use the Karcher to hot wash our barrels by attaching a barrel washer with a spinning head.
 We also steam all our barrels before we fill them with the new vintage to keep any nasties at bay, such as bacteria, which can spoil the wine.